Skip to content

 Capacity and on-site sleeping

 On-site sleeping is the figure that often decides a destination wedding, because it sets how much of the guest list stays on the estate.
-The range here is wide.
-Abbaye Saint-Eusèbe sleeps 6, suited to an intimate ceremony with guests in the nearby village.
-Domaine d'Essendiéras sleeps 200, enough for a whole guest list.
+The range is wide.
+At the small end, an estate may sleep only the couple and their closest family, with the rest of the party in a nearby village.
+At the large end, an estate can sleep most of a full guest list under one roof.

 How these venues compare to a wedding at home

 For a couple from Britain, Ireland, the United States, or Australia, the affordable label only makes sense against the cost of marrying at home.
-In Britain, venue hire alone for a comparable country house commonly runs past the EUR12,000 ceiling of this whole list before catering is added.
-Against that baseline, a French estate that holds the whole property for a weekend from EUR2,300 to EUR12,000 reads differently.
+In Britain, venue hire alone for a comparable country house commonly runs past the top of this whole list before catering is added.
+Against that baseline, a French estate that holds the whole property for a weekend reads differently.

 The comparison is not only price.
 A French estate at this level usually includes on-site sleeping, which a home venue rarely does, so the accommodation a couple would book separately is often folded in.
-Domaine d'Essendiéras at EUR6,500 for up to 250 guests with sleeping for 200 has no easy equivalent at home for the money.
+A large estate that hosts a destination crowd and sleeps most of them on site has no easy equivalent at home for the money.
 The trade is logistics: guests travel, and the couple plans across a border.
 For many, the saving and the setting outweigh the extra planning.

 Who these venues suit, and who they do not